digitorus/pdfsigner/docs/basics.md

 # Description

-PDFSigner is a multipurpose PDF signer and verifier application it allows to use it as a command line tool and as a watch and sign tool, it also allows to use Web API to sign and verify files and to use multiple services in combination.
+PDFSigner is a comprehensive digital signature solution for PDF documents that combines flexibility with enterprise-grade features, including:

+- Command line signing and verification
+- Watch folder for automatic signing
+- Web API for remote operations
+- Multiple concurrent signing services
+- PEM and PKCS#11 signing methods

-## Before starting
+## Getting Started

 To start using the application first the license needs to be installed.

 More on that in the [license section](./license.md).

 ## Features provided by the application and it's complete documentation: